linasmnew/react-graceful-image/README.md

 }
 ```

-**2**: Below code snippet will load the given image, while the image loads it will display a blue SVG placeholder.
+**2**: Below code snippet will display a blue SVG placeholder, if it is within the visible viewport then it will load the actual given image and fade it in once it is done loading.
 If loading the image fails, then it will retry loading the image again for a maximum of 8 times, with initial delay of 2 seconds, which will then increase to 4 seconds, then to 8 seconds, then to 16 seconds, and so on (default retry configuration).

 ```js
 import React, { Component } from 'react'